noahehall/nodeproto/README.md

   - generally you need to enable `--experimental-specifier-resolution=node` to run `mjs` files as we dont specify an extension when importing anything
   - when we build for cjs
     - for libraries & tools
-      - we use `swc` to compile source files to `dist/dir` in each package
       - we copy `configproto/src/commonjs.json` to `/dist/package.json` which sets `type="commonjs"`
       - swc will convert `mjs` files to `js` files in the `dist` dir
       - and sine we dont specify the extension in the mjs files, in addition to setting `type=commonjs` in the dist dir, everything works as expected whether in commonjs land or esm land